Cherry Blossoms in NYC: Where to See Them & Easy Day Trips (2026 Guide)

 Central Park

-Central Park is one of the most accessible places to experience cherry blossoms in the city, but what time and where you go within the park make all the difference.
+Central Park is of the most accessible spots in the city, but where and when you go within the park makes all the difference.

 While cherry blossoms can be found throughout Central Park, some areas have a larger concentration, like the Jacqueline Kennedy Onassis Reservoir, Cherry Hill, Pilgrim Hill, The Great Lawn, and Sheep Meadow.